 The Biology Mission Statement, Program Goals and Undergraduate Student Learning Outcomes:

-Mission and Values Statements of the University of San Francisco, the faculty
+the Vision, Mission and Values Statements of the University of San Francisco,

-of Biology educates undergraduate students in current biological concepts and
+the faculty of Biology educates undergraduate students in current biological

-seeks to develop the following knowledge and skills in its students:
+Biology Program seeks to develop the following knowledge and skills in its

 solving, analytical and communication skills as they apply to biological